scottwarren/code-showcase/README.md

 ## Information

+If there are any issues/questions (eg setting up, or why I did something a particular way) _please_ contact me!

 Monorepo setup to (hopefully) simplify the frontend and API setup for this specific project.

 I've made the assumption that MongoDB is installed and running locally.